-The BT815/6 implements a SPI master to connect to external SPI NOR Flash.
+The BT817/8 implements a SPI master to connect to external SPI NOR Flash.
 Graphics assets such as Unicode fonts and images can be stored in the flash memory.
-The BT815/6 graphics engine can fetch these graphics assets directly without going through external host MCU, thus significantly offloading the host MCU from feeding display contents.
+The BT817/8 graphics engine can fetch these graphics assets directly without going through external host MCU, thus significantly offloading the host MCU from feeding display contents.

-The BT815/6 supports various NOR flash memory device from different vendors such as Macronix, Winbond, Micron, ISSI and Gigadevice.
-The interface will work at system clock speed (up to 72MHz) at 4-bit mode.
+The BT817/8 supports various NOR flash memory device from different vendors such as Cypress, Macronix, Winbond, Micron, ISSI and Gigadevice.
+The flash shall support XIP operation.
+The interface will work at system clock speed at 4 bit mode, providing the maximum data read throughput of 288 Mbit/s.

-Figure 4-7 Flash Interface States
+Figure 4-5 Flash Interface States

 The register REG_FLASH_STATE indicates the state of the flash subsystem.
 At boot the flash state is FLASH_STATE_INIT.
 After detection has completed flash is in state FLASH_STATE_DETACHED or FLASH_STATE_BASIC, depending on whether an attached flash device was detected.

-If no device is detected, then all SPI output signals are driven low.
+If no device is detected, then all SPIM signals are driven to low or high, except SPIM_MISO which is Hi- Z.

-When the host MCU calls CMD_FLASHFAST, the flash system attempts to go to full-speed mode, setting state to FLASH_STATE_FULL.
+When the host MCU calls CMD_FLASHFAST, the flash system attempts to go to full-speed mode, setting state to FLASH_STATE_FULL (Note: the 4K byte flash blob file needs to program to the flash before the flash can enter full-speed mode).

-At any time, the user can call CMD_FLASHDETACH in order to disable flash communications.
+At any time the user can call CMD_FLASHDETACH in order to disable flash communications.
 In the detached state, commands CMD_FLASHSPIDESEL, CMD_FLASHSPITX and CMD_FLASHSPIRX can be used to control the SPI bus.